noam87/noamswebsite/content/q/john_stuart_mill.md

 ## Q: One thing is to disagree.
 But why should I listen to people whose opinions I find vile?

-Don't fall into the trap of believing that doing so puts the other at an advantage, or that it is a means of legitimizing an evil opinion -- in fact it's in depriving ourselves of their opinion that we might be weakening our own position.
-When we let the other speak, even in cases of opinions we personally find abhorrent, it's not for the other's benefit, but for our own.
 Mill warns multiple times of the person who has "never thrown themselves into the mental position of those who think differently from them, and considered what such persons may have to say":